m0javad/Improved-Discrete-Laying-Chicken-Algorithm/README.md

 benchmark datasets with three different evaluation metrics.
 The experimental results demonstrate the effectiveness of the proposed algorithm in comparison to the existing one.
+###further
+We complete the code after publication of the Article